-Compared to the previous assessment (Skeljo et al. 2022), this assessment was updated with (a) catch and effort data for the umbrella-system longline fishery in 2022, (b) catch data for the finfish and calamari trawl fisheries in 2022, (c) biological data (size-structure and maturity) for all fisheries and research surveys in 2022 and (d) additional age readings for 2015-2019.
-Besides the regular data updates, a new feature of this assessment is the inclusion of toothfish tag-release and tag-recapture data into the model.
+Compared to the previous assessment (Skeljo et al. 2023), this assessment was updated with (a) catch and effort data for the umbrella-system longline fishery in 2023, (b) catch data for the finfish and calamari trawl fisheries in 2023, (c) biological data (size-structure and maturity) for all fisheries and research surveys in 2023, (d) additional age readings for 2021, and e) tag release data in 2022 and tag recapture data in 2023.